I knew I never loved Dean Rader

 Someday I will love the poem,

-the way I will love being afraid,
+will love being afraid,

 but this is not what I want to say.